 - cinnamon, for sprinkling

 - Preheat oven to 400F.
-Prick pie crust in many places with a fork and bake for about 10 minutes directly on the oven rack, or until lightly golden browned around the edges; set aside to cool.
+Prick refrigerated pie crust in many places with a fork and bake for about 10 minutes directly on the oven rack, or until lightly golden browned around the edges; set aside to cool.
+Or you can make your favorite scratch pie crust such as my All-Butter Pie Crust.
 While crust bakes, prepare the filling.

 - To a large heavy-bottomed saucepan, add the milk, sugar, cornstarch, vanilla, salt, and whisk to combine.
 Cook over medium-low heat for about 10 minutes, or until bubbling and thickened.
 Whisk nearly continuously throughout the cooking process, and near the end when the filling is getting thicker, whisk continuously to avoid the filling from browning at the bottom of the saucepan.